SALP Chapter 8

 "I'm going to Floretta."

-"I'll live there alone."
+"I'll live there on my own."

 She wanted to go to that land of freedom.
 A world resembling Roas existed somewhere in this cold land.